3DStreamingToolkit/3DStreamingToolkit/README.md

 ## What is this?

+**Problem:** The world is becoming increasingly mobile, but the demand for high-fidelity 3D content is only growing.
+We needed a scalable approach to make this sort of content available on low-powered, low-bandwidth devices.

 The 3DToolkit project's purpose is to provide an approach for developing 3D server applications that stream frames to other devices over the network.
 Specifically:

 1. Server-side libraries for remotely rendering 3D scenes